Connect with us

 An image showcasing a vibrant and diverse assortment of whole fruits, vegetables, nuts, and seeds

-Did you know that the raw food diet has been gaining popularity in recent years?
-In fact, a survey conducted in 2019 found that 5% of Americans follow a raw food diet as a way to improve their health and well-being.
+In recent years, the raw food diet has been increasing in popularity.
+A survey conducted in 2019 revealed that 5% of Americans are adopting a raw food diet to enhance their health and overall well-being.

 So, what exactly does this diet consist of?
 The raw food diet is centered around consuming unprocessed and uncooked foods, primarily fruits, vegetables, nuts, and seeds.
 It also includes sprouted grains and legumes, raw dairy and fermented foods, superfoods and supplements, as well as raw desserts and snacks.